alexandra-zaharia/c-playground/anonymous_union/README.md

 ## About

 Example of `union` usage in C that does not involve anything low-level.
 Check out this [article](https://sites.google.com/view/alexandra-zaharia/blog/unions-in-c) for a detailed explanation.
-This is an improved version of the [projection example](https://github.com/alexandra-zaharia/c-playground/tree/master/projection) that uses an **anonymous union**.
+This is an improved version of the [projection example](https://github.com/alexandra-zaharia/c-playground/tree/master/projection) that uses an **anonymous union** (introduced in the C11 standard).

 As its name implies, an _anonymous union_ is an unnamed member of another structure.
 Therefore, instead of writing: